Life is a zoo in a jungle.

 9. Reach on time and leave on time

 Safaris have a specific time when they are opened and closed.
 They might not permit you inside the forest if you cross the time.
-Moreover, while returning, if you get late, your safari guide and driver may be penalised.
-So realising that is equally important.
+Moreover, while returning, your safari guide and driver may be penalized if you get late.
+So realizing that is equally important.

 If you’re a newbie, we’d recommend you to join a safari tour.
 The logistics involved might baffle you.
 If you’re a pro, you might do it on your own as well.
 But then, both have their own pros and cons.